1069066484/NInRow/README.md

 Alpha-1037, 1433, 2621, 8561, 17396, 23761, 29486, 30759, 32672, 37124, 39037, 44765.

 15-06-2018
 The training is optimized.
-The latest, maybe not the best, trained Alpha-44793 trained today, playing 4-in-row on a 5*5 board, defeat
+The latest, maybe not the best, trained Alpha-44793 trained today, playing 4-in-row on a 5*5 board, got great performance.
   &ensp; a.
 [5-5-4]-(Alpha-44793[256])-vs-(MCTS-PUCT-[256])-(13,6,1),
   &ensp; b.
 [5-5-4]-(Alpha-44793[512])-vs-(MCTS-PUCT-[512])-(14,6,0),
   &ensp; c.
 [5-5-4]-(Alpha-44793[512])-vs-(MCTS-PUCT-[2048])-(9,8,3),